bhisaac/5eFP/5eFP-SRD.md

 ### Natural Explorer

 You	are	particularly	familiar	with	one	type	of	natural environment	and	are	adept	at	traveling	and surviving	in	such	regions.
 Choose	one	type	of	favored	terrain: arctic,	coast,	desert,	forest, grassland,	mountain,	or	swamp.
-While in your favored terrain, proficient skill checks	related	to	your	favored	terrain gain expertise.
+While in your favored terrain, proficient ability checks	related	to	your	favored	terrain gain expertise.
 (Expertise allows you to add your level to your bonus twice.)

 While	traveling	in	your	favored	terrain,	you	gain	the	following	benefits:
 - Difficult	terrain	doesn’t	slow	your	group’s	travel.
 - Your	group	can’t	become	lost	except	by	magical means.
 - Your	group always acts on the surprise round.
 - Your group may	move	stealthily at	a	normal	pace.
-- When	you	forage,	you	find	twice	as	much	food	as you	normally	would.
+- You	find	one additional resource when you gather resources.
-- While	tracking	other	creatures,	you	also	learn their	exact	number,	their	sizes,	and	how	long	ago they	passed	through	the	area.
+- While	tracking	other	creatures,	you	also	learn their	exact	number and	sizes	and	how	long	ago they	passed	through	the	area.

 # Rogue